Staining of nucleoli in human cell line A-431 (HPA026512)

 Scale bar represents 10µm

-The nucleoli are non-membrane bound organelles inside the nucleus, which are responsible for the synthesis, processing and assembly of ribosomes.
-They are also involved in several other cellular processes, such as mitosis, stress response and cell cycle regulation.
-Structurally, the nucleolus consists of three sub-regions; the fibrillar center, dense fibrillar components and granular components (FC, DFC and GC).
+The nucleolus is a non-membrane bound organelle inside the nucleus and it is responsible for the synthesis, processing, and assembly of ribosomes.
+It is also involved in several other cellular processes, such as mitosis, stress response, and cell cycle regulation.
+Structurally, the nucleoli consists of three subregions: the fibrillar centers, dense fibrillar components, and granular components (FC, DFC and GC).

 Nucleoli Fibrillar center

-In the Human Protein Atlas the chemical 4',6-diamidino-2-phenylindole (DAPI) is used to counterstain the nucleoplasm, as it will bind strongly to DNA, and hence not stain the nucleoli.
-Therefore it is easy to identify the nucleoli by taking caution to the DAPI staining.
-Nucleoli are usually stained as small, somewhat elongated circles in the nucleus.
-The number and shape of the nucleoli depends a lot on the cell type.
+Nucleoli are usually stained as small, slightly elongated circles in the nucleus.
+The number and shape of the nucleoli depend a lot on the cell type.
 Some proteins localize to the rim of the nucleolus, which is visible as a thin circle around the nucleolus.

-The staining of the fibrillar center and/or dense fibrillar components varies between cell lines.
-Usually it appears as a spotty cluster in the nucleoli but it can also appear as a single, bigger spot in some cell lines.
+The staining for fibrillar center and/or dense fibrillar components appears as a spotty cluster in most cell lines but can also appear as a single, bigger spot in other cell lines.